b-l-x-s-s-e-d/Python-Games/README.md

 ## Download All Requirements

+1. Install the **latest Python version**
-1. Press: `🪟 + R`
+2. Press: `🪟 + R`
-2. Type: `CMD`
+3. Type: `CMD`
-3. Run this command to download requirements: `pip install pygame`
+4. Run this command to download requirements: `pip install pygame`
-4. Wait until all requirements are successfully downloaded
+5. Wait until all requirements are successfully downloaded

 ---